How to Give Brand Accounts Permission to Whitelist Your TikTok Content

 From more interactions to greater reach and brand recall, featuring creators is key to getting the most out of our campaigns.

-That's why the best brands on TikTok lean so heavily on creator content.
+That's why so many brands are leaning on TikTok UGC.
 It's the same reason we're seeing more and more of our brands running Spark ads.

 Source: TikTok